Nisa Farooq

 About me

-In my practice, I have helped clients struggling with anxiety, depression, bereavement, childhood abuse, shame, anger, low self-esteem, narcissistic injuries, victims of crime, obsessive-compulsive disorder (OCD), eating disorder, body dysmorphia and relational trauma created through family dynamics,.
+In my practice, I have helped clients with a broad range of presenting concerns, anxiety, addictions, depression, bereavement, childhood abuse, shame, anger, low self-esteem, narcissistic injuries, victims of crime, obsessive-compulsive disorder (OCD), eating disorders, body dysmorphia and relational trauma created through family dynamics.

-Counselling can make the difference between ‘continuing to struggle to suffer in silence’ or ‘developing inner strength and the self-belief’ needed to bring about real change.
+Counselling could make the difference between ‘continuing to struggle and suffer in silence’ or ‘developing inner strength and self-belief’ needed to bring about real change

-Finding the right person to share your story, is an important part in your healing journey.
-When you are ready, please contact me on this directory or visit my website:Mycounsellingplace.co.uk
+Finding the right person to confide in is important in your healing journey.
+When you are ready, please contact me on this directory or visit my webpage. www.Mycounsellingplace.co.uk

 Telephone and video sessions.
-Monday to Thursdays, 7pm to 9pm.
+Mondays from 9am to 7pm.

 Training, qualifications & experience